Overview

 }

-because we don’t use it in the function body, just like we would with a variable we don’t use in Ruby.
+We mark the scene parameter as _ because we don’t use it in the function body, just like we would with a variable we don’t use in Ruby.

 In order for iOS to actually render content, we have to set the root view controller of the window to the navigator’s root view controller.
 View Controllers are the building blocks of iOS apps and they are used to manage the content of the app.
 Think of them like a Rails controller + view combined, it’s really nifty!

-function on the navigator with the rootURL we defined earlier.
+Finally, we call the route function on the navigator with the rootURL we defined earlier.
 This function will load the content from the Rails app and render it in the app.

 Now, go ahead and run the app again in the simulator, and if all goes well and you’re running your Rails app locally on port 3000, you should see the content from your Rails app in the iOS app!